FroeMic/TUM-IN-Protein-Prediction-1/lectures/19-membrane-structure-prediction.md

 > * But it is hard to move into / out of the lipid bilayer

 #### 2. Introduction Transmembrane Helix \(TMH\)

+Although membrane proteins are especially interesting for drug targets, there are only limited 3D structures to be found in the PDB.
+Mostly, because it is extremely difficult to put them into a crystal in their 'natural' membrane environment.